Newest funny line - - 28 August 2008

 "Over the pope as the expression of the binding claim of ecclesiastical authority there still stands one's own conscience, which must be obeyed before all else, if necessary even againt the requirement of ecclesiastical authority.
 This emphasis on the individual, whose conscience confronts him with a supreme and ultimate tribunal, and one which in the last resort is beyond the claim of external social groups, even of the official Church, also establishes a principle in opposition to increasing totalitarianism."

-Father (subsequently Cardinal) Joseph Ratzinger, now Pope Benedict XVI
+Father (subsequently Cardinal) Joseph Ratzinger, later Pope Benedict XVI

 In Commentary on the Doctrine of Vatican II, Vol. V, p.
 134, edited by Herbert Vormgrimler